 Her work has been featured in USA Today, Live Happy, Acura Style, Better Homes and Gardens, Continental, National Geographic Green Guide, Scientific American.com and many others.

 Terri’s book, Off the Beaten Page: The Best Trips for Lit Lovers, Book Clubs, and Girls on Getaways and this blog were inspired by her voracious reading habit, love of travel, and literary field trips with her book clubs.
 She also explores the great food and great neighborhoods of Minneapolis and St. Paul in her book Unique Eats and Eateries of the Twin Cities.

 She received a BA in history and journalism from the University of Michigan and an MA in journalism from Indiana University.
 Born and raised in Michigan, she currently lives in Edina, MN (near Minneapolis) with her trophy husband and a big dog.

-Click on Follow Blog via Email in the column to the right to receive an email subscription to this blog.
+Click on Follow Blog via Email in the column to the left to receive an email subscription.
 If you have questions about literary travel, ideas for book clubs, or want to share your own literary travel experiences, contact Terri by commenting on this blog or by email: firstname.lastname@example.org